Github852/olddocs/app/views/website/markdown/self-hosting/preconfigured-image.md

 This article assumes you have some experience using the AWS console, so it won't go into too much detail about that interface.

 You should also have a domain or subdomain you'll be using for the server.

+**Important:** This AMI is available only in the US-East N. Virginia region.
+After launching the image, you will need to update the software to catch up with new releases.

 ## Launching the instance

 1. In the EC2 console, under "Images", select the "AMIs" menu item.

 2. In the search bar, change the dropdown to search in "Public images".
 Then type `AMI ID : ami-4badcd5d` and hit enter.